 Here are some tools that help me work better and more efficiently.

-- I use the Getting Things Done (GTD) system, with Simplenote and a pocket notebook for capturing ideas; Workflowy for managing lists; and Evernote as a digital filing cabinet.
+- I use the Getting Things Done (GTD) system, with a pocket notebook for capturing ideas, Workflowy for managing lists, and Evernote as a digital filing cabinet.

 - A bluetooth keyboard like this one goes a long way toward making it possible to do real work on a smartphone or tablet.